AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/get-started-with-priorities.md

 ### Review and approve assets [!BADGE Coming soon]{type=Informative}

-We're adding an approval tab?
+Too soon to include this?

 ## Use Catch me up to see what you missed [!BADGE Coming soon]{type=Informative}

 Use the Catch me up feature to see what you missed.
-Catch me up can summarize updates, uploaded documents, approvals, and other noteable changes about your projects, tasks, and issues for the following timeframes: 24 hours, 3 days, 7 days.
+Catch me up will summarize updates, uploaded documents, approvals, and other notable changes about your projects within the following time frames: 24 hours, 3 days, 7 days.

 ![](assets/catch-me-up.png)